This post contains affiliate links. Please read our disclosure here.

 Myth #6 Cloth diapers leak all the time

 I used disposables for my first 4 babies, and I thought blowouts were just a fact of life.
-With cloth diapers on my last baby, we made it 14 months before our one and only blowout happened.
-It was totally my fault.
+They used to happen in the car seat, in the stroller, in the baby swing, etc. With cloth diapers on my last baby, we made it 14 months before our one and only blowout happened.
+[Possible TMI Alert: It was totally my fault.
 We’d had a marathon day of kids’ soccer games, and he had a fully saturated wet diaper and hadn’t pooped in two days… a perfect storm that of course struck while he was strapped into a restaurant high chair.
 Yikes.
-I didn’t go back there for months.
+I didn’t go back there for months.]
 But under normal circumstances, blowouts and those leaks that go up the back are practically unheard of in cloth diapered babes.
 And day-to-day wetness leaks…nope, not those either.

 Myth #7 You have to fasten cloth diapers with diaper safety pins